 Exploring Feelings with Art Therapy

 One of the therapies that AiPono Hawaii uses in our eating disorder treatment program is Art Therapy.
 Using different art forms, a person can sometimes express themselves better than they can with words.
 They can express their emotions even if they can’t name them.
 Art therapy can open the door to healing, provide a pathway to their disordered feelings, and ultimately, heal their disordered eating.

 Our Art Therapist Caroline Kleindienst takes it a step further and provides clients with a very unique modality called Somatic Expression.

 Recently Caroline and residents completed a flower mandala ritual.
 She explains, “At this ritual, we first connected to our breath using embodied mindfulness meditation, then created flower mandalas in order to call back the scattered parts of our lives.
 Eating disorders can be devastating and are very complex, but there is hope.
 It is powerful to witness my clients return to their bodies in a safe way through somatic movement therapy and expressive arts therapy approaches.”

 Creative Approaches to Healing

-Art Therapy is just one of the modalities that AiPono Hawaii utilizes at our Residential Eating Disorder Treatment Program to provide healing from eating disorders.
+Art Therapy is just one of the modalities that AiPono Hawaii utilizes at our Residential Eating Disorder Treatment Program for Women with Eating Disorders to provide healing from eating disorders.
 Recovery is the aim, and art is a stepping stone towards that goal.
 Fore more information on our Art Therapy program or to view a portfolio of client work, please visit our website.